Photo by Ed Morris / M&B SHIPCANVAS

 A proper rigging knife will also have a "lanyard bail" (or a ring, or sometimes a drilled hole) for attaching a light line or pull loop.
 With a lanyard, the knife can be tied to its owner and is always ready for action without risk of getting dropped overboard.

 What about serrated blades, or combination straight/serrated blades?

 Serrated blades have a very specific range of cutting applications in which they excel.
 The serrated blade cuts quickly and is ideal for high-tech rope materials such as Dyneema, Kevlar, and Spectra.
 It also does well as a safety knife for fast cutting in emergencies.
 However serrations work by "sawing rather than slicing," and so the fibers of the rope react differently, especially with smaller diameters, or when rigging and splicing.

 So depending on how the knife will be used, there is a case to be made for both straight-edge and serrated type blades.
 The combination of both is also a possibility.

 What is your advice on getting a folding knife vs. a sheath knife?

 It really depends on the application because they both have their place.
 Personal preference is also a major factor here, as well as the size (diameter) of line that you might be expecting to cut.
 Of course a folding knife offers superior portability and convenience because it can be easily slipped into a pocket or pouch.
 And as long as its kept sharp, a good folding knife can do just about anything that a sheath knife can do.

-However a sheath knife offers quick, one-handed operation, which can be an important safety consideration.
-Also the sheath knife, due to its greater length and mass, is able to cut larger diameters of line faster, and with fewer strokes.
+However a sheath knife offers the quickest, one-handed operation, which can be an important safety consideration.
+Also the sheath knife, due to its usually greater length and mass, is able to cut larger diameters of line faster, and with fewer strokes.
 I also like the fact that a sheath knife can be combined into a tool kit... holding real and proper full-size tools that are durable enough for everyday use aboard the ship.